 The most commonly reported side effects during clinical studies (in ≥10% of patients) were hypersensitivity reactions, headache, dizziness, abdominal pain, nausea, back pain, joint pain, increased time it takes for blood to clot, tiredness/weakness, and fever.
 In clinical studies, the overall frequency of side effects was generally higher in the patients not previously treated with ERT than in the patients who switched from imiglucerase to VPRIV.

 Talk to your doctor if you are pregnant, plan to be pregnant, are breastfeeding, or plan to breastfeed.
-Your doctor may prescribe VPRIV to you if you are pregnant, only if it is clearly necessary.

 The safety and efficacy profiles were similar in pediatric (ages 4 to 17) and adult patients.
 The safety of VPRIV has not been established in patients under 4 years of age.
 Side effects more commonly seen in pediatric patients compared to adult patients include (>10% difference): rash, increased time it takes for blood to clot, and fever.